Use DataLoader to Batch And Cache Arbitrary MongoDB Queries in GraphQL Resolvers

 Brief Intro to DataLoader

 Facebook’s DataLoader project is one of those necessary implementations to optimize your GraphQL server.
 DataLoader doesn’t depend on GraphQL and can be used independently to batch and cache any sort of server-side data fetching, but because of the way GraphQL servers resolve data fields it’s almost required to have a production-ready server implementation.
 It caches queries by memoizing the primary key you are using to fetch the data.
 In this article I’ll demonstrate how we (at Instapainting.com) extended this to support batching any arbitrary MongoDB query—not just queries by IDs—while also preserving query caching.
+If you’ve looked into the DataLoader docs you may notice that its examples revolve around optimizing queries where you find and return just one result:

 // old query that we can get rid of